contentful/contentful-persistence.swift/README.md

 // Create the manager.
 self.syncManager = SynchronizationManager(client: self.client,
-                                          localizationScheme: LocalizationScheme.all, // Save data for all locales your Space supports.
+                                          localizationScheme: LocalizationScheme.all, // Save data for all locales your space supports.
                                           persistenceStore: self.store,
                                           persistenceModel: persistenceModel)